 *** Spoiler Alert ***

 I was so glad to finally watch it.
 Every time, I watch classic films, I always feel bad and asked myself “How could I miss such a great movie like this?”
-I watched the trilogy in three nights in a row.
+I watched the trilogy three nights in a row.
 The movies were so good.
 I really love it.
 I love the storylines, the dialogues, the actor/actress, the filming location, and the ending.
 However, I cried like a baby in the final movie.
-It was not because the movie was sad but it was because of the reality hit me hard at that time.
+It was not because the movie was sad but it was because the reality hit me hard at that time.
 I have learned a lot from the movies and I feel so connected to the actress in some aspects.
 We share some common interests and thoughts and surprisingly, we share the same educational background and career goal.

 The first movie, Before Sunrise, was good but somehow it was kind of unrealistic to me.
 It was actually a real-life experience of the director.
 However, I don’t think that kind of connection exists in real life.
-I believe he might have experienced similar thing but it might be also his imagination of how it should be.
-I don’t refer to their relationship or the moment they spent together but I refer to the connection and chemistry that the two shared in a short period of time.
+I believe he might have experienced a similar thing but it might be also his imagination of how it should be.
+I don’t refer to their relationship or the moment they spent together but I refer to the connection and chemistry that the two shared in a short time.
 It was unrealistically amazing!
 That would be wonderful if it was true but until now I’m not convinced enough to think that it was real.

-The thing that I really love about the movie is how they were so honest and open up about themselves to each other.
+The thing that I really love about the movie is how they were so honest and opened up about themselves to each other.
 I wish in real life, people are brave enough to openly say what they want to say and tell someone how they truly feel instead of playing hard-to-get or mind-game.
 Yet, we decide to keep it to ourselves because of pride and high self-esteem.

 I feel every word she said.
 Sometimes, I still live in a fairytale, where love is so beautiful, where love is something pink and sweet.
 I still believe in true love and a happy ending.
 On the other hand, I also want to accept the fact that it is not.
 I still cannot accept how the world goes.
 It is hard for me to accept someone into my life again.
 Every time I did, I ended up being disappointed and broken.
 Living in a fairytale is somehow better than living in reality.
 It is the stupidest denial I have ever had in my life.